Rahul-Devra/CreatorFund/README.md

-# CreatorFund
+# CrowdLaunch

-CreatorFund is  a responsive crowdfunding platform using Next.js and TailwindCSS, enabling creators to create profiles for fans to discover and support financially.
+CrowdLaunch is  a responsive crowdfunding platform using Next.js and TailwindCSS, enabling creators to create profiles for fans to discover and support financially.

 ## Features